 - The base price in the contracts under which the valuation was carried was estimated through the formulas specified in the price mechanism between Energean and ICL and ORL and between Energean and OPC, as well as in consideration of the price of the gas in the contract with Ramat Hovav power station and the parameters specified below: - i.
 The Production Component Tariff: as of the Valuation Date, the production component tariff is 30.07 Agorot (December 2023).
 Throughout the other forecast years, it was assumed that the production component tariff would change according to the IEC's expected expenses in respect of electricity production, which are affected, inter alia, by the prices of natural gas, coal, changes in exchange rate (ILS/\$), conversion of the coal-fired power plants to use of natural gas, construction of additional natural gas-fired power plants by the IEC, the sale of power plants to IPPs and other production costs.
-According to our forecasts, the production component tariff is expected to range between approx. 31.90-34.65 Agorot throughout 2025-2037.
+According to our forecasts, the production component tariff is expected to range between approx. 32.39-38.41 Agorot throughout 2025-2037, a higher range than the valuation for Q2/2024.
+Following the addition of two power plants with a capacity of 850 MW in 2030, an update was made to the forecasted natural gas prices which raises the production component tariff.
+The power plants are expected to generate a partial output of approx. 670 MW, with full operation expected in 2035.